paladin-t/b8/docs/manual.md

 * `Bytes.PUSH(val)`: pushes a byte
 * `Bytes.POP()`: pops a byte

-* `Bytes.PUSH_U8(val)`: pushes a number as 8-bit unsigned integer; all pushing functions increase the size of the buffer
+* `Bytes.PUSH_U8(val)`: pushes a number as 8-bit unsigned integer; all pushing functions increase the buffer size
 * `Bytes.PUSH_S8(val)`: pushes a number as 8-bit signed integer
 * `Bytes.PUSH_U16(val)`: pushes a number as 16-bit unsigned integer
 * `Bytes.PUSH_S16(val)`: pushes a number as 16-bit signed integer
 * `Bytes.PUSH_INT(val)`: pushes a number as 32-bit signed integer
 * `Bytes.PUSH_REAL(val)`: pushes a number as single precision float point
-* `Bytes.POP_U8()`: pops a number as 8-bit unsigned integer; all popping functions retrieve data from buffer tail, and decrease the size of the buffer
+* `Bytes.POP_U8()`: pops a number as 8-bit unsigned integer; all popping functions retrieve data from buffer tail, and decrease the buffer size
 * `Bytes.POP_S8()`: pops a number as 8-bit signed integer
 * `Bytes.POP_U16()`: pops a number as 16-bit unsigned integer
 * `Bytes.POP_S16()`: pops a number as 16-bit signed integer